 Lets imagine that I constantly complained about the fact that Xena was a female hero with a male sidekick, Joxer.
-Imagine I constantly said that it was awful the way that Xena, the main hero saved the day, and not Joxer, and went on about how awful it was that Xena was a woman.
+Imagine I constantly said that it was awful the way that Xena, the main hero saved the day, and not Joxer, just because Joxer was a man and Xena was a woman?

 “The Depressing Disappointing Femaleness of Xena the Warrior Princess.”
 Yeah I would look like I had a problem with the fact that a woman was the main hero if I wrote an article like that.
 Now imagine I was demanding that all the female roles in Xena be replaced with men too, and insulting the female fanbase as “whiny little bitches”.